mahlatselelosa/Data-Science-Salary-Insights-Dashboard/README.md

 Contributions are welcome!
 Please feel free to fork this repository, make any changes, and submit a pull request.
 Whether it’s improving the visuals, adding new insights, or optimizing the dashboard design, your contributions are appreciated.

 License
-This project is open source and available under the MIT License.
+This project is open source and available under the  GNU GENERAL PUBLIC LICENSE